 One of the cultural traditions of the region is flamenco.
 I had already seen one in Seville the previous year but I’d highly recommend seeing one at least once while visiting.
 You’ll find many flamenco shows throughout the city advertised.
 You can also book one here:

-8. Embark on a self-guided walking tour
+8. Embark on a Self-Guided Walking Tour

 Using Rick Steve’s Granada walking tour, you can go for an hour or two exploring on your own.
-It starts up the Carrerra del Doro, winding your way through spots like Corral del Carbon, Royal Chapel, and Paseo de los Tristes (beautiful part here).
+It starts up the Carrerra del Doro, winding your way through spots like Corral del Carbon, Royal Chapel, and Paseo de Los Tristes (beautiful part here).

 You can grab a copy of his Granada book here.

-9. Go inside the Granada Cathedral.
+9. Go Inside the Granada Cathedral.

 One sight I popped into on a whim was the Granada Cathedral.
 I wasn’t originally planning on going in but my friend who lived there suggested I did.
 It’s incredible and well worth the entry price.